You have created a

 You must have your app available online (if a web app) via a public URL.
 If you are not making a web app, you must have your app available via a compiled artifact in a GitHub Release for the teaching staff to install.
 We should not have to do anything than open the install file.

 You must create a release on your repo.
 This will give us a snapshot in time and allow us to grade it.
+See release body criteria and example below.
+Assignments without a coherent release body that follow the instructions in this assignment will be rejected and marked 1 day late.

 Assignments are always due at 11:59:59pm Eastern Time.